brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - H -

+### Hash Value
+**Definition:**
+A unique fixed-length string generated from data input, used to verify file integrity and identify malicious files.

+**Example Usage:**
+The analyst used the hash value of the file to check for matches in threat intelligence databases.

 ### Honeypot
 **Definition:**
 A Honeypot is a decoy system designed to attract attackers, diverting them from real systems and allowing their behavior to be monitored.